Welcome. I am James McGillis.

 Now that the midterm election is over, we can all relax and just enjoy the play-out of the new energies.
 Will anything "really" change?
 Probably not much will change, at least on the visible surface.
 There will be some old familiar faces on TV - Carl Levin, Charlie Rangel, even that flaming liberal, Henry Waxman.
 That should be fun.

-Just yesterday, #43 reached again into #41's old bag of advisors for a new Secretary of Offense.
+Just yesterday, #43 reached again into #41's old bag of advisers for a new Secretary of Offense.
 Still, his pig-headedness and "take the fight to the enemy, even if we don't know who they are or where they live" will keep the lid on change at any easily accessible level (Faux News, etc.). #43 has become sort of like Ariel Sharon (brain dead, to be sure), but always predictable in his use of force, in a "Dick Cheney" sort of way.
 Rover tried to "lean 'em to the right" one more time, but a small majority of the electorate was more afraid of leaving #43 in unchecked power than they were of the "San Francisco-Liberal", "Tax & Spend", "Soft on Terrorism" Democrats.

 The "fight" is not over, except for those who realize that "fighting" gets us nowhere.
 The Democrats should run Jackie DeShannon and their theme song should be, "Put A Little Love in Your Heart".
 On the other hand, wasn't she British, thus ineligible for the presidency?
 While you are reading the rest of this article, let us all think of an American woman for whom we would vote in a presidential election.
 OK?
 You will find my choice at the end of this diatribe, but no fair peeking.
 You have to think of at least one of your own.